Akshat-Jain/notes/notes/book-clubs.postgresql-14-internals.md

 We are going to cover <a href="https://postgrespro.com/community/books/internals" target="_blank">PostgreSQL 14 Internals</a> book by Egor Rogov.

 We will read **one chapter a week** and discuss over a Google Group.
-Your email will be public if you post, but otherwise it will not be visible to anyone.
+Your email will be visible to other group members if you post, but otherwise it will not be visible to anyone.

 ## Sign up